MohamedeEssam/automatic-speech-recognation/README.md

 - **Metric**: Word Error Rate (WER)

 #### **Performance Summary**:
-The ASR model achieved an average Word Error Rate (WER) of **7%** for clean audio.
+The ASR model achieved an average **Word Error Rate (WER) of 0.56** for clean audio.
 In challenging environments (with noise or accents), the WER increased slightly, but overall performance remained strong.

 #### **Result Image**:
 ![ASR Results](./results/wave2vec2.png)